 Improving the investment climate in concrete ways

-The Initiative has helped African and international partners to promote policies that improve the investment climate in Africa in concrete ways.
-Initial results include:
+The Initiative works with African and international partners to promote policies that improve the investment climate in Africa in concrete ways.
+Results include:

-- Development of a knowledge platform on private investment in African infrastructure.
-Annual expert roundtables have focused on how to maximise investment in Africa’s key infrastructure sectors: water and sanitation (2007 in Lusaka), transport (2008 in Kampala), energy (2009 in Johannesburg) and agriculture (2011 in Dakar).
+Development of a knowledge platform on private investment in African infrastructure.
+Expert roundtables on to maximising investment in Africa’s key infrastructure sectors: water and sanitation (2007 in Lusaka), transport (2008 in Kampala), energy (2009 in Johannesburg) and agriculture (2011 in Dakar).

-- Support of Botswana, Mozambique, Tanzania and Zambia’s reform of their investment regimes using the Policy Framework for Investment (PFI)
+Support of Botswana, Mauritius, Mozambique, Nigeria, Tanzania and Zambia’s reform of their investment regimes using the Policy Framework for Investment (PFI)

 The Initiative is working on several new collaborative projects:

-- A capacity building programme on Public-Private Partnerships (PPPs) in infrastructure to assist African governments interested in developing PPPs, in partnership with the African Development Bank (AfDB).
+A capacity building programme on PPPs in infrastructure to assist African governments interested in developing PPPs in Zambia (March 2012).
+Further workshops are due to be held in in Mozambique and Tanzania.

-- The Aid for Investment programme which examines how aid can best leverage infrastructure investments, in partnership with the Development Assistance Committee.
+The Aid for Investment in infrastructure programme which examines how aid can best leverage infrastructure investments, in partnership with the Development Assistance Committee

 OECD policy tools